FDio/site/content/community/tscdocs/technical_community_doc.md

 ### 4.1.2 TSC Chair

 * The TSC Members shall elect a TSC Chair.
-* The TSC Chair shall have a term of one year.
+* The TSC Chair shall have a term of two-year.
 * The TSC Chair may stand for re-election.

 ## 4.2 TSC Operations